gp-dublincentral/jh-web/site/content/action/_index.md

 **Stay connected**

-Stay connected on Social Media or [click here](/signup) to subscribe to my mailing list to stay up to date on campaigns and issues with which I am involved.
+Stay connected on Social Media to stay up to date on campaigns and issues with which I am involved.

 **Join the Green Party**